-Direct and Spillover Impacts of Formal Employment: Evidence from Argentina.
+Direct and Spillover Impacts of Enforcing Labor Standards: Evidence from Argentina.

 Job Market Paper (Draft)

 This paper studies how increases in labor standards and enforcement affect workers and their families.
 Using a policy in Argentina that targeted domestic workers and their employers, I find a 36% increase in formality rates of domestic workers, a 4% increase in monthly earnings and a 3.4% reduction in hours of work per week.
 Allowing for heterogeneity shows that these effects are driven by those in the upper half of the distribution of outcomes.
 The policy had effects on other members of the domestic workers' households: spouses of domestic workers reduced their hours of work by 2% and their monthly earnings by 3% after the policy and the labor force participation of young adult children decreased by 7.5%, an effect driven mostly by girls.
 The reform also helped close the educational gender gap: school attendance and years of education increased by 3% among boys of secondary school age, and secondary school completion increased by 20% among older boys.
 Taken together, the results suggest that higher labor standards and their enforcement can have sizable impacts among low-skilled workers as well as their families.

 Immigration and its Effects Crime, Violence and Social Unrest.

 With Marieke Kleemans (Draft)